Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 from AbstractIntegratedModule import SecurityConfig

 print(" = TESTING ASYNCHRONOUS PREDICTION MANAGER = ")
+# Set discovery secret (in production, use environment variable)
+secret_key = 'my-ultra-safe-secret-key-for-authentication' # you can customize this key

 security_config = SecurityConfig(
       max_text_length=10000, # can be extended